TobiasSebM/my-github-page/README.md

 # my-github-page
-# Welcome to My GitHub Page
+# Welcome to My GitHub Page for Cloud Services

-This is a simple static webpage built using **GitHub Pages** and written in _Markdown_.
-Below are some examples of GitHub-Flavored Markdown (GFM) features.
+This is a simple static webpage built using **GitHub Pages** and written in _Markdown_

 ## Table of Contents
 - [Headings](#headings)